it-gro/hugo-theme-w3css-basic/README.md

   enableGoogleGtag=true
 ```

+* Firefox has a [Tracking  Protection](https://support.mozilla.org/en-US/kb/tracking-protection) which
+  prevents gtag.js tracking by default.
 * Gtag.js is not used if `enableGoogleGtag` is not set to `true` or the tracking code is not given (`googleAnalytics`)

 ```